codio-templates/processing-demo/.guides/content/Data-Validation-bf42.md

 //add class definitions above this line
 ```

 The `setAge` method will assign any value to the attribute `age` as long as the value is an integer.
-There are some integers which makes no sense when thought of an age.
+There are some integers which makes no sense when thought of as an age.
 The code sample below sets the age of `myPerson` to `-100`. `-100` is a valid integer, but it is not a valid age.
 This is why data validation is important.
 Java's compiler is not sufficient to catch all errors.

 ```java
     //add code below this line